 description of the Control Pause (CP) as a means of assessing body oxygen

 Note that most modern people have less than 20 s in the morning and, hence,

-having genetic predisposition to cystic fibrosis means gradual development of
+having a genetic predisposition to cystic fibrosis means the gradual development of

 this fatal health condition for modern man.
 Poor results for the body-oxygen